madhavip427/Wanderlust/README.md

 # Wanderlust
-Wanderlust is a website that lets property owners rent out their spaces to travelers looking for a place to stay
+Wanderlust is a website that lets property owners rent out their spaces to travellers looking for a place to stay